 Crawling and web scraping a site without getting easily detected or blocked can be extremely challenging.
-If you are running a web scraping mission for gathering e-commerce intelligence data for your business purposes, you might want to keep in mind a handful of useful tips on how to prevent getting blacklisted while scraping.
+If you are running a web scraping mission for gathering proxies for price tracking data for your business purposes, you might want to keep in mind a handful of useful tips on how to prevent getting blacklisted while scraping.

 In this article we will reveal some details about performing web scraping without getting blocked or blacklisted as well as some the scraping best practices.
 It also will be particularly interesting for those who would like to know more about setting up proxies for scraping and crawling missions to avoid detection.
 We will start by defining the difference between web scraping and crawling and expand into a list of tips to help you avoid getting blocked while scraping websites.